-We have audited the accompanying consolidated financial statements of The Descartes Systems Group Inc., which comprise the consolidated balance sheets as at January 31, 2017 and January 31, 2016, the consolidated statements of operations, comprehensive income (loss), shareholders' equity and cash flows for the years then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated balance sheets of The Descartes Systems Group Inc. (the Company) as of January 31, 2019 and 2018, the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the three-year period ended January 31, 2019, and the related notes (collectively, the consolidated financial statements).